Preparatory Year of Dutch

 If you have not passed a certain level, you will have to retake this level because it is not possible to proceed to the next level if you have not passed the previous one.

-If you have followed a certain level three times without passing the final test, your registration will be cancelled.
+If you have followed a certain level two times without passing the final test, your registration will be cancelled.
 We will refund the amount of the tuition fee that has not been used up at that moment, without costs.
-If this is the case, we advise you to contact Amal, which can refer you to another school.

 2. Admission requirements